LostPetInitiative/study_winter_22_23/README.md

 ### Train the second Yolov7 pet face detector
+### Pet face detecion dataset-2
+This dataset is combined [TsingHua dog dataset](https://cg.cs.tsinghua.edu.cn/ThuDogs/) and [Oxford-IIIT PET dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/), converted and normalized their coordinates into xywh format and turned their classes into one class (pet face).

 The second only detects the bboxes, for training the second yolov7 detector, download the `pet_face_detection_dataset_2`, and unzip in the path: `./yolov7_bbox/data`.
 And download the initial weights from (https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7x.pt), and put it into `./yolov7_bbox/weights/yolov7x.pt`